Annotate a Shared Screen in Microsoft Teams

 Start or join your meeting.

-- Select Annotate from the Meeting Controls panel that appears at the top of your screen.
+- Select Annotate from the Meeting Controls panel that appears at the top of your screen and choose who can participate.

 - Click the Annotate icon again to turn off.